rayeanpatric/Pest_dectection/README.md

 Saravana Balaji B - De Montfort University Kazakhstan

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [link](LICENSE) file for details.